TheSonOfThomp/AdamThompson/Portfolio/markdown/chameleon.md

 ## User Requirements & Benchmarks

-To validate that we were solving a real problem, we interviewed and surveyed over a dozen potential users working in the targeted environments.
+To validate that we were solving a real problem, we interviewed and surveyed over a dozen potential users working in the target environments.
 Many users admitted openly that they didn't regularly use hearing protection—even when they knew they should—because it was inconvenient and uncomfortable.
 If they were wearing hearing protection and needed to talk to a coworker, they would need to take the hearing protector off.
-Because of this tediousness, many people wouldn't put on hearing protection during the loud periods between conversation.
+Because of this tedium, many people wouldn't put on hearing protection during the loud periods between conversation.

 Other reasons cited were because of comfort—standard hearing protectors can put a lot of pressure on the head and feel isolating, while earplugs can be hard to insert, especially when wearing work gloves.
-Findings from these interviews were corroborated by a number of academic sources, which study the comfort, and social implications of hearing protection [^Hsu] [^Park] [^Stephenson&Stephenson] [^Gower] [^Acton] [^Berger].
+Findings from these interviews were corroborated by a number of academic sources, which study the comfort, and social aspects of hearing protection [^Hsu] [^Park] [^Stephenson&Stephenson] [^Gower] [^Acton] [^Berger].

 From all our research we were able to define six major areas that the product should perform in, and user requirements in each.
 We took these categories and set benchmarks based on government standards, the behaviour of other devices and other research.
-Durability was also an area of concern throughout the design process, given the use environment, but it was an oversight that we never explicitly defined durability benchmarks.

 <table>
 <thead><tr><th>Product Attribute</th><th>User Requirement</th><th>Metric</th><th>Unit</th><th>Min</th><th>Target</th><th>Max</th></tr></thead><tbody>